 Browsing through the Internet, you’ll see so many weight-loss diets.
 But, are they safe, or even practical?
-Here’s the complete guide to 2020s most effective diet for weight loss.
+Here’s the complete guide to 2020s most effective diets for weight loss.
 Before we get started, it’s essential to take note that this isn’t merely a how-to-do manual.
 Instead, we’re going to explore the pros and cons of different diets.
 Furthermore, I will explore various topics relating to the most sought-after diets of 2020.

 As you’ll see throughout this guide, we shall use evidence-based data to broaden your perspective about weight-loss diets and healthy living in general.
 If you’re searching for a weight-loss diet, or you intend to embark on one that you’ve found on the Internet, this guide is perfect for you.
 Also, if you enjoy reading, I’ve included reviews from top dietitians and nutritionists for further reference.

 1. A Look at the Concept of “Weight-Loss Diet”